EdgeGallery/community/Security WG/Security Testing/Security Testing Guide.md

 Test steps:
 1. Review the code to confirm the founctions that allow access to the system or data cannot bypassing the system security mechanism.
-2. Perfrom penetration tesing for validation.
+2. Perfrom penetration tesing to validate there is no way to bypass the system security mechanism.

+Test tools：
+OWASP ZAP, Postman

 1.5 According to the principle of least privilege, accounts used to run software programs are low-privilege OS accounts.
 **Notice**: Privileged accounts such as root, administrator, and supervisor or high-level accounts cannot be used to run software programs.
 Instead, use common accounts to run software programs.

 Test steps:
-1. Examine the Dockerfile to confirm Docker are run as a non-root user.
+1. Review the Dockerfile to confirm Docker are run as a non-root user.
-2. Design privilege escalation scripts to test file permission and file owner settings.
+2. Design privilege escalation scripts to validatethe  file permission and file owner settings are proper.

 1.6 Account identity authentication functions (such as update profile, forgot password, disabled / lost token, help desk or IVR) that might regain access to the account are at least as resistant to attack as the primary authentication mechanism.